 Kate Bush is a creative genius, who siphoned her influences into her own unique blend.
 The folk music from her Irish mother, the progressive rock that her older brothers listened to as teenagers, and radio-friendly pop like Elton John were all melded into Kate Bush’s music.
 Literature is also an important influence – Bush launched her career with a musical interpretation of Emily Brontë’s ‘Wuthering Heights’ – along with mysticism and the Catholicism of her youth.

 Kate Bush was discovered by Pink Floyd guitarist David Gilmour, and was signed by EMI at 16.
 At 18, she released her debut album, 1978’s The Kick Inside, and over the next decade she went from strength to strength, building art-rock masterpieces like Hounds of Love and The Dreaming on her Fairlight Synthesizer.
-Bush slowed down, but has reemerged occasionally with worthwhile music, notably 2005’s Aerial.
+Never prolific, Bush’s output slowed down after 1993’s The Red Shoes, but she has reemerged occasionally with worthwhile music, notably 2005’s Aerial.

 Kate Bush’s Ten Best Songs